- Download our Moving to Frankfurt Guide (PDF)

 - CON: Most accommodation options are unfurnished

-Most apartments and houses have minimal furnishings and so new arrivals will need to take some time finding furniture.
-For tenants and homeowners who prefer to bring in their own touch, this could be a good thing, however, an expat’s stay in a foreign country is often for a short period and many prefer to find a fully furnished home.
+Most apartments and houses have minimal furnishings and new arrivals will either need to ship or buy furniture.
+For tenants who prefer to put their own stamp on a place, this could be a 'pro'.
+That said, an expat’s stay is often short and many prefer to find a fully furnished home.

 Education and schools in Frankfurt